What to Know About Filing Form 1120-S for Your S Corp

 Form 1120-S instructions

-If you want to do your taxes on your own, we’ve outlined the Form 1120-S instructions below.
-But we’re guessing you’d rather get back to running your business.
-You can always let one of our small business certified tax pros take care of this paperwork for you.
+If you want to do your taxes on your own, we’ve outlined the instructions for Form 1120-S below.
+But if you’d rather get back to running your business, you can always let one of our small business certified tax pros take care of this paperwork.

 Part I